Murataydinunimi/Machine-Learning-Group-Projects/README.md

 # Machine-Learning-Group-Projects

-Here, we did a churn anaylsis that is a binary classfication through Logistic Regression and Tree-Based models.
+Here, we did a churn anaylsis that is a binary classfication through  Tree-Based models.

 We also applied unsupervised clustering methods on economic freedom index.